-The CCRI Alumni Association works with the CCRI Foundation to raise funds for the college, sponsor social events for graduates and friends, and present annual scholarships to help students buy textbooks and defray the costs of completing their education.
-Alumni Association membership is open to all graduates of the college.
-Since 1964, CCRI has graduated more than 68,000 students.
-For more information, contact the director of Alumni Affairs at 401-333-7150 or visit the Alumni website.
+The CCRI Alumni Association works with the CCRI Foundation to raise funds for the college, sponsor alumni engagement events for graduates and friends, and present annual scholarships, book awards, and emergency funding for students.
+Alumni Association membership

 Our goal is to support faculty and staff in seeking, obtaining and administering grant-funded programs that uphold the mission of the College.
-The Office of Institutional Advancement assists faculty and staff through the initial process of notifying college administration of interest in obtaining external funding, developing an idea, seeking external funding resources and assisting the program director once the project is funded.
+The Office of Institutional Advancement assists faculty and staff through the initial process of notifying college administration of interest in obtaining external funding, developing an idea, coordinating funding opportunities, seeking external funding resources and assisting the program director once the project is funded.
 For more information, visit the Office of Institutional Advancement's website.